HypJo/Changing-Starting-Gear-Dayz/README.md

 The other files are for you profile or config folder where you enter steam id's for VPPadmintools.

-how this script works, it called for kits, so you can enter what you want in a txt file but has to be the exact name of items.
+how this script works, calls kits in random everytime, can enter what you want in a txt file but has to be the exact name of items.

 save it as anything but HAS to have .txt at the end, Then upload that to your profile folder where commonitems is located.